Reproduce

 To trigger the SSU integration test:

-1. Enter the debugger CLI using Ctrl-e.
+1. Enter the SCP-Firmware debugger CLI using Ctrl-e.

 2. At the > prompt, run the following command: